netguy204/daily-programmer/README.md

 * Includes the Boehm garbage collector.
 Your classes can opt-into garbage collection by extending the gc class.

+* Includes the QT moc compiler in the build chain so that your classes can also opt-in to the meta-object protocol.
+This gives you much richer run-time type information than you would typically have.

 Why is This?
 ============

-* Maintaining separate .cpp and .h files is annoying (IMHOP).
+* Maintaining separate .cpp and .h files is annoying (IMO)

 * Sometimes having garbage collection enables some very interesting design options.
 Sometimes the stack or reference counting smart